 FAQs

-Committed to responsible land use, we believe that the development and delivery of utility-scale solar farms can be achieved in harmony with their surroundings.
+In all we do, we are committed to responsible land use and believe that the development and commercial delivery of utility-scale solar farms can be achieved in harmony with their surroundings.

 For more information, please visit the Island Green Power website at: https://www.islandgp.com/